facundoq/facundoq.github.io/unlp/lsa16/index.md

 # LSA16: A Handshape Dataset for the Argentinian Sign Language

-This database contains images of 16 hand configurations of the Argentinian Sign Language (LSA), each performed 5 times by 10 different subjects, for a total of 800 images.
-The subjects wore color hand gloves and black clothes.
+This database contains images of 16 handshapes of the Argentinian Sign Language (LSA), each performed 5 times by 10 different subjects, for a total of 800 images.
+The subjects wore color hand gloves and dark clothes.

 ## Handshapes